 In addition to national regulations, environmental and social considerations including involuntary removal from the Project should be referred to the JICA Guidelines for Environmental and Social Considerations (2010) (hereinafter referred to as "JICA Environmental Guidelines") for better treatment of impacts.
-The JICA Environmental Guidelines indicate the following principles regarding involuntary resettlement.
+The JICA Environmental Guidelines regarding involuntary resettlement.